whynoodle/homelab-diagram/Fixes/Fix Error 0x80073CF9.md

 **1. Ensure the partition/drive you are installing from is NTFS**

-**2. Redownload WSA Build .zip file from the [Releases page](https://github.com/MustardChef/WSABuilds/releases) (sometime th
+**2. Redownload WSA Build .zip file from the [Releases page](https://github.com/MustardChef/WSABuilds/releases) (sometime the files can be corrupted during download and extraction)**

+**3. Rename the .zip folder to a shorter name, which can be anything to your choosing </br> (For example: WSA_2XX